aclysma/minimum/docs/index.md

 to solve this by defining a "protocol" for game data and an extendable toolset to work with it.
 (We prefer the word "kernel" over "engine")

-Our hope is that this approach will lead to an ecosystem of easy-to-share solutions with well-managed scope.
-We believe such an ecosystem would be more compatible with the OSS model than a monolithic design.
+The hope is that this approach can support to an ecosystem of easy-to-share solutions with well-managed scope.
+I think such an ecosystem would be more compatible with the OSS model than a monolithic design.
 It lets people own just what they're interested in and decentralizes technical decisions - a requirement for sustainable growth.

 ## How Extension Works

-In order for systems to inter-operate without being strongly coupled, we are embracing data-driven design.
-Rather than have one system directly call functions on another system, we expect systems to read/write data on resources and components.
+Rather than have one system directly call functions on another system, systems read/write data on resources and components.
 It is only necessary to share the format of the data - not any of the implementation that produces or consumes the data.